 On average, adult women should have around 2,000 calories a day (8,400 kilojoules) and adult men should have around 2,500 calories a day (10,500 kilojoules).
 We all need different amounts of energy (calories) from food to be a healthy weight.
 How much you need depends on many factors including how active you are.

-The recommended intake of calories per day depends on several factors, including:
+The recommended intake of calories per day depends on several factors such as your age and also:

 ● your overall general health